zbmed/semlookp-ui/README.md

 [Docker and private modules](https://docs.npmjs.com/docker-and-private-modules)

+## Hints for using the generic code base

+#### Metadata

+Metadata as funding notice, project description or contact mail address are specified in the `src/config.js`.

+#### Logos

+The logos for the footer should be placed at the `src/components/layout/logos/` folder.
+They are imported at `src/imports/ImageImport.tsx` and in the corresponding components.

+#### Theming

+We use "@emotion/react".
+Themes are defined in `src/theme.ts` and in `src/emotion.d.ts`

 ## Funding

 This project is developed by the [NFDI4Health consortium](https://www.nfdi4health.de) and the Terminology Services for NFDI (TS4NFDI) project (as part of the [Base4NFDI consortium](https://base4nfdi.de/)).